-Thompson Coburn is proud to announce that the firm has elected three attorneys to partnership.
+Thompson Coburn is proud to announce that the firm has elected two attorneys to partnership.

 Anthony Blum (St. Louis) With a background in computer science, Tony has built a practice that encompasses a broad range of intellectual property matters, including patents, copyrights, trademarks, and other issues involving the internet.
 He represents clients before the patent office in post-grant proceedings and litigates infringement suits throughout the country.
 Tony earned his law degree from Vanderbilt University.